 - Maintain labels and nameplates on the tool.
 These carry important information.
-If unreadable or missing, contact TOOLEX INDUSTRIAL for a replacement. - Always wear the approved safety impact eye goggles and heavy work gloves when suing the tool.
+If unreadable or missing, contact EACO ELECTRIC EQUIPMENT MANUFACTURE ., LTD for a replacement. - Always wear the approved safety impact eye goggles and heavy work gloves when suing the tool.
 Using personal safety devices reduce the risk for injury.
-Safety impact eye goggles and heavy work gloves are available from Harbor Freight Tools. - 3.
-Maintain a safe working environment.
+Safety impact eye goggles and heavy work gloves are available from Harbor Freight Tools. - Maintain a safe working environment.
 Keep the work area well lit.
 Make sure there is adequate surrounding workspace.
+Always keep

-Always keep the work area free of obstructions, grease, oil, trash, and other debris.
+- grease, oil, trash, and other debris.
 Do not use a power tool in areas near flammable chemicals, dusts, and vapors.
-Do not use this product in a damp or wet location.

-- 4. Avoid unintentional starting.
+Do not use this product in a damp or wet location. - Avoid unintentional starting.
 Make sure you are prepared to begin work before turning on the tool. - Never leave the tool unattended when it is plugged into an electrical outlet.
-Turn off the tool, and unplug it from its electrical outlet before leaving. - Always unplug the tool from its electrical outlet before performing and inspection, maintenance, or cleaning procedures. - 7.
-Prevent eye injury and burns.Wearing and using the approved personal safety clothing and safety devices reduce the risk for injury. - a.
+Turn off the tool, and unplug it from its electrical outlet before leaving. - Always unplug the tool from its electrical outlet before performing and inspection, maintenance, or cleaning procedures. - Prevent eye injury and burns.
+Wearing and using the approved personal safety clothing and safety devices reduce the risk for injury. - a.
 Wear the approved safety impact eye goggles with a welding helmet featuring at least a number 10 shade lens rating. - b.
 Leather leggings, fire resistant shoes or boots should be worn when using this product.
 Do not wear pants with cuffs, shirts with open pockets, or any clothing that can catch and hold molten metal or sparks. - Keep clothing free of grease, oil, solvents, or any flammable substances.
 Wear dry, insulating gloves and protective clothing. - d.
 Wear an approved head covering to protect the head and neck.
 Use aprons, cape, sleeves, shoulder covers, and bibs designed and approved for welding and cutting procedures. - e.
-When welding/cutting overhead or in confined spaces, wear flame resistant ear plugs or ear muffs to keep sparks out of ears. - 8.
-Prevent accidental fires.
+When welding/cutting overhead or in confined spaces, wear flame

+- keep sparks out of ears. - Prevent accidental fires.
 Remove any combustible material from the work area. - a.
-When possible, move the work to

-- a location well away from combustible; protect the combustibles with a cover made of fire resistant material. - b.
+When possible, move the work to a location well away from combustible; protect the combustibles with a cover made of fire resistant material. - b.
 Remove or make safe all combustible materials for a radius of 35 feet (10 meters) around the work area.
 Use a fire resistant material to cover or block all open doorways, windows, cracks, and other openings. - c.
 Enclose the work area with portable fire resistant screens.
 Protect combustible walls, ceilings, floors, etc., from sparks and heat with fire resistant covers. - d.
-If working on a metal wall, ceiling, etc., prevent ignition of combustibles on the other side by mobbing the combustibles to a safe location.
-If relocation of combustibles is not possible, designate someone to serve as a fire watch, equipped with a fire extinguisher, during the welding process and for at least one half hour after the welding is completed. - e.
+If working on a metal wall, ceiling, etc.. prevent ianition of combustibles on the other side by mobbing the combustibles to a safe location.
+If relocation of combustibles is not possible, designate someone to serve as a fire watch, equipped with a fire extinguisher, during the welding process and for at least one half hour after the welding completed. - e.
 Do not weld or cut on materials having a combustible coating or combustible internal structure, as in walls or ceilings, without an approved method for eliminating the hazard. - f.
 Do not dispose of hot slag in containers holding combustible materials.
-Keep a fire extinguisher nearby and know how to use it. - g.
-After welding or cutting, make a thorough examination for evidence of fire.
-Be aware that easily visible smoke or flame may not be present for some time after the fire has started.
-Do not weld or cut in
+Keep a fire extinguisher nearby and know how to use it.